 What is the Children's Arts Tax Credit?

-For 2011 and subsequent years, a non-refundable tax credit is available based on eligible expenses paid for the cost of registration or membership of your or your spouse's or common-law partner's child in a prescribed program of artistic, cultural, recreational or developmental activity (eligible program).
+The Children's Arts Tax Credit is a non-refundable tax credit available based on eligible expenses paid for the cost of registration or membership of your or your spouse's or common-law partner's child in a prescribed program of artistic, cultural, recreational or developmental activity (eligible program).

 The Official CRA site has a full breakdown of the credit and the eligible programs/expenses.
 Go to http://www.cra-arc.gc.ca/artscredit/